hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 following must be present on it:

 * PostgreSQL version 9.4 or greater
-* User with full access to the schemas created and the ability to run "CREATE EXTENSION" on the database
+* User with all privileges granted on the schemas created and the ability to run "CREATE EXTENSION" on the database
 * The following PostgreSQL schemas must be installed into the database: `rails`, `vault`, `registry`

 To create schemas in PostgreSQL, the `CREATE SCHEMA` command is used.
 So to